-A few points apply to all airports:
+A few points apply to all disabled airport parking:

 – With security high at airports, the normal Blue Badge system does not apply on the roads around them and if you fall foul of the rules you can expect to be towed away and have a hefty fine imposed for recovery of the vehicle.

 – If you want to park in a Blue Badge space but also need to take your badge abroad with you, this is normally possible by contacting the operator before you leave the car park so that they can see your badge.

 – If you are unable to reach the payment machine, there should be an assistance button to press for help.

 – Parking charges normally apply, although, at Gatwick for instance, you will only pay standard rate even although the Blue Badge spaces in the short-term car park are in the Premium area.
 This is applicable up to 4 hours.
 Press the assistance button on the ticket machine to speak to an operative and provide your blue badge number.
 Don’t out your ticket in or you’ll be charged the premium fee.

 – Meet and Greet car parking can be the best bet for people with disabilities or special needs.
 Most airports offer a meet and greet service, either with their official parking services, or one of the onsite providers.